Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 These expressions check if two values are equal (`===`) or non-equal (`!==`) *by reference*: two values are equal by reference if and only if they represent the same runtime value.
 In particular, this means that two values acquired by the same constructor call are equal by reference, while two values created by two different constructor calls are not equal by reference.

-For special values created without explicit constructor calls, notably, the constant literals and constant expressions composed of those literals, the following holds:
+For special values created without explicit constructor calls, notably, constant literals and constant expressions composed of those literals, the following holds:

 - If these values are [non-equal by value][Value equality expressions], they are also non-equal by reference;
 - Any instance of the null reference `null` is equal by reference to any other